whitneyburton/portfolios/README.markdown

 * At least one Blog Post with peer review - Open-Source or Technical from PD sessions.
 * Link to your PR for opensource contributions
 * Professional Development:
-  * Description of your top three priorities in the job search and why
+  * Paragraph description of top three priorities in the job search and why
-  * Action plan for how to overcome perceived barriers to the job search
+  * 1-2 paragraph action plan for how to overcome perceived barriers to the job search
   * Six cold outreach emails sent
 * The Plan
 * Community: